sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - Button
      - export-text
      - KEY: exportFrom, VALUE: component property name (It will save given component content into a text file).
-     - Component is added to download the content of any components as a txt file.
+     - Component is added to download the content of any components as a .txt file.